 A standard examination by your veterinarian will include a urinalysis, blood tests and a palpation of the body.
 They will spend time listening to both your dog's heart and lungs.
 If clinical signs show that your dog is breathing from the stomach and thus is uncomfortable or in distress, the veterinarian may want your dog to have an electrocardiogram (determines heart rate and rhythm), an echocardiogram (ultrasound of the heart), and x-rays of the chest and abdomen.

 Congestive heart failure may be treated with medications such as diuretics and vasodilators.
 Your dog’s diet will have sodium restrictions.

 If your dog inhaled a foreign object, he may need to have a tracheoscopy, endoscopy, or a bronchoscopy to remove the object.
 General anesthesia must be administered for these procedures.

-Pneumothorax may require hospitalization to stabilize the air accumulation within the chest.
+Pneumothorax may require hospitalization to drain the air from the chest.
 Your companion may need oxygen therapy.
 The veterinarian may recommend using a chest tube to remove the accumulated air in the chest cavity.
 Once your dog is released from the hospital, he will be have a restriction of activities for 1 to 2 weeks.

 If your dog is diagnosed with an infection he will need activity restrictions for 2 to 3 weeks.
 It is important that he eat a nutritional diet and drink plenty of water.
-He may be prescribed medication like cough suppressants, bronchodilators and antibiotics.
+He may be prescribed medication like antacids and antibiotics.

 Prevention of Breathing From the Stomach